William D. Wittliff: Career

 Wittliff was also a distinguished photographer.
 His photographs are included in the books Vaquero: Genesis of the Texas Cowboy (2004), La Vida Brinca (2006), and A Book of Photographs from Lonesome Dove (2007).
+A collection by Wittliff of discards and leftovers by souvenir photographers working in the red-light district of Boy's Town, Nuevo Laredo was published as Boystown: La Zona de Tolerancia (2000).
+One of the photographs of an unusual-looking man sitting at a bar inspired the hairstyle and clothing of the Anton Chigurh character in the film No Country for Old Men.

 Personal life

 In 1996, Wittliff was recipient of the Austin Film Festival's Distinguished Screenwriter Award.
 In 2001, Wittliff was inducted into the Texas Film Hall of Fame.
 In 1959, he was initiated as a member of the Tau chapter of Kappa Sigma at the University of Texas and in 2012 became the fraternity's 79th recipient of the Man of the Year distinction.
 In 2014, Wittliff and his wife Sally Wittliff, an attorney in Austin, Texas, were awarded honorary doctor of letters degrees by Texas State University.

 Wittliff died on June 9, 2019, in Austin from a heart attack at the age of 79.